cvaldezcomputerer/mercari-extension/README.md

 - `manifest.json` - Extension configuration
 - `content.js` - Script that detects payment methods
 - `warning.css` - Styling for the warning box

-## Notes

-- The selectors and text patterns may need adjustment as Mercari updates their site
-- Currently works on both mercari.com and jp.mercari.com
-- Extension only runs on item pages (/item/*)

-## Future Improvements

-- [ ] Add options page to customize warning text
-- [ ] Add ability to filter by specific categories
-- [ ] Store user preferences locally
-- [ ] Add sound/notification alerts